nataliia-v/nextjs-dashboard/README.md

 ### Adding loading skeletons
 A loading skeleton is a simplified version of the UI.
 Many websites use them as a placeholder (or fallback) to indicate to users that the content is loading.
 Any UI you embed into [loading.tsx](./app/ui/dashboard/(overview)/loading.tsx)  will be embedded as part of the static file, and sent first.
 Then, the rest of the dynamic content will be streamed from the server to the client.

+##  🍀 Mutating data

+### Create a Server Action
+React Server Actions allow you to run asynchronous code directly on the server.
+They eliminate the need to create API endpoints to mutate your data.
+Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.

+#### Using forms with Server Actions (create [actions.ts](./app/lib/actions.ts))
+Server Actions are also deeply integrated with Next.js caching.
+When a form is submitted through a Server Action, not only can you use the action to mutate data, but you can also revalidate the associated cache using APIs like revalidatePath and revalidateTag.

+##### Form validation
+To handle type validation, I'll use Zod, a TypeScript-first validation library.
+In [actions.ts](./app/lib/actions.ts) file, imported Zod and defined a schema that matches the shape of form object.
+This schema will validate the formData before saving it to a database.